henzi23/Languages_Stackoverflow/README.md

 * which programming languages have you used
 * which language would you like to use in the future

+The results of this analysis are discussed in a article at: https://medium.com/@jameshenzi/top-programming-languages-aspiring-software-developer-should-know-b8af52d1d3e7

 ## Getting started

 Jupyter notebooks was used to document the code and thought process.
 To replicate analysis refer to prerequisites for conda environment and raw data source.